 In addition to helping fund vision care for the disadvantaged, the Foundation has also supported impactful research in the field of vision.
 From 1998 until 2017, the Foundation administered a research program to fund the vision research of promising young scientists affiliated with universities throughout the United States.

-To more effectively promote its purposes, the foundation changed its name on July 1st of 2022 to Kirchgessner Vision Foundation.
-KVF continues to make yearly grants to local organizations that provide much needed services in the field of vision, such as community clinics, outreach programs, and providers of vision screening, adaptive equipment, and assistive services.
+To more effectively promote its purposes, the Foundation changed its name in 2022 to Kirchgessner Vision Foundation.
+The Foundation continues to make yearly grants to local organizations that provide much needed services in the field of vision, such as community clinics, outreach programs, and providers of vision screening, adaptive equipment, and assistive services.
 From inception through its fiscal year ending June 30, 2017, the Foundation has awarded over $20 million in vision-related grants.